drmanan/AlgorithmOdyssey/Chapter-1/README.md

 In this section, we dive into the art of algorithmic design, exploring the key principles that underpin efficient solutions.
 We examine strategies like abstraction, modularity, and optimization, enabling us to craft algorithms that solve complex problems with elegance and effectiveness.
 Furthermore, we discuss the importance of algorithm analysis to determine their efficiency and scalability.

-## Measuring Efficiency - Big O Notation
+## Measuring Efficiency—Big O Notation

 In this section, we introduce the Big O notation, a powerful tool used to evaluate the efficiency of algorithms.
 We explain how to analyze the time and space complexity of algorithms and how this knowledge helps in selecting the most suitable algorithm for a given task.
 Real-world examples and visual aids accompany this discussion to solidify understanding.